Kingston Biscuits

 1

 Heat a pan over a low heat.
-Add the coconut oil and cacao chips, stirring constantly until the chips have completely melted.
+Add the coconut oil and cacao buttons, stirring constantly until the buttons have completely melted.

 2